andremann/SKG-IF/docs/source/products.rst

 Dates
 -----
 :Description: Relevant dates for the research product.
-:Type: Wrapper element
+:Type: List
 :Use: mandatory, possibly more than one (1..*)

-Date
+Date value
 ^^^^^^^^^^^^^
 :Description: The relevant date for the research product.
 :Type: String
 :Use: mandatory (1)

-Date Type
+Date type
 """""""""""""
 :Description: The type of the date (e.g. publishing, embargo...).
 :Type: String
 :Use: mandatory (1)

-Date Format
+Date format
 """""""""""""
 :Description: The format of the relevant date.
 :Type: String